-I woke suddenly in the early morning darkness out of a deep sleep and immediately looked to the candle I’d left burning for my father.
+I woke suddenly in the early morning and sat up in bed.
+The room was dark.
+I immediately looked to the candle I’d left burning for my father.
 It was out.
-The room was dark.

 “He’s gone.”
 I said to myself.

-I laid back down in the dark and felt for my husband in bed and cuddled up to him.
+I laid back down in bed and felt for my husband and cuddled up to him.
 I exhaled an out-breath and thought about my father’s last out-breath.
 Then I reached for my phone to see what time it was.
 5:17.
 As I was looking at the time, my phone started to ring.
 It was my mom.

 “He’s gone,” she said.

 After I hung up the phone, I went to my mom’s house to be with her.
-And to say one last good-bye to Dad.
-As I drove I wondered, how many times have these words been uttered on this planet?
+To say one last good-bye to Dad.
+I wondered as I drove, how many times have these words been uttered on this planet?
 He’s gone.
 She’s gone.
 How many times have these words been the welcome or unwelcome gift after the waiting?
 The waiting for a loved one to pass on…to be relieved of the grip of an illness… to depart the hospice bed… to recover from a brain injury…to come out of surgery…to weather a heart attack…to survive a violent crime…to emerge from the NICU… She’s gone.
 He’s gone.

 I wondered, how do people know what to say? how do we even access the part of the brain that assembles words for use in these moments?
 Then I wondered how many times I had heard those words myself.
 He’s gone.
 She’s gone.
 I quickly counted seven. seven times. seven lives. seven loves. shit.
 And, there was the hardest time, the memory of it rising up like fire.
 The one, my first love, where words were never uttered.
 No one had to tell me he had died.
 I intuitively knew.
 The news was a shocked, pained, unutterable spilling out of indecipherable words.
 But that’s another story for another time.